The Seminar

 THS PROGRAM HAS BEEN APPROVED FOR CREDIT FOR CBP’S CONTINUING EDUCATION PROGRAM AND WILL PROVIDE 11.5 CREDIT HOURS OF CREDIT FOR BROKERS ATTENDING THE ENTIRE PROGRAM

 This program is structured and open for Customhouse Broker personnel handling imported steel, U.S. Customs and Border Protection (CBP) officials, and employees of other U.S. Government agencies interested in steel enforcement.
-The program is not geographically restricted; attendance from locations outside the general New York City area is encouraged.
+The program is not geographically restricted; attendance from locations outside the general Houston area is encouraged.
 Participants are responsible for their own travel, lodging, and meal expenses.
 Attendance is free for U.S. Federal Government employees.

 DISCLAIMER: This information has been prepared for your convenience by the American steel industry.
 This material is intended to provide guidance.
 Recognizing that many complicated factors are involved in trade matters, an importer may wish to obtain a binding ruling under 19 CFR Part 177.
 Reliance solely on this information may not be considered reasonable care.
 Importers are referred to Treasury Decision 97-96, which was published in the Federal Register of December 4, 1997, and in the Customs Bulletin of December 17, 1997, for in-depth information on the concept of reasonable care.